 - All prospective F and M students from visa waiver countries (before seeking admission at a U.S. port of entry).

 - Any nonimmigrant in the United States applying for a change of nonimmigrant status to F-1 or M-1 status (before applying for a change of nonimmigrant status).

-- An F or M student applying for reinstatement of student status because of a violation of status (before applying with U.S. Citizenship and Immigration Services).
+- An F or M student applying for reinstatement of student status due to a violation of status needs to pay the I-901 SEVIS fee when that student has been out of status more than five months (payment should be made prior to submission of the application to U.S. Citizenship and Immigration Services).

 - An F or M student who has been absent from the United States for more than five months and wishes to re-enter the United States to return for further study in the same course of study (before re-entry into the United States).

 - There is an exception for students who have been working toward completion of a course of study for a Student and Exchange Visitor Program (SEVP)-certified school in authorized overseas study.
 Contact your designated school official (DSO) if you believe this applies to you.

 A dependent of an F-1, M-1 or J-1 student who will be applying for an F-2, M-2 or J-2 visa does not have to pay an I-901 SEVIS Fee.

 How do I pay the I-901 SEVIS Fee?

 - A prospective F or M student with a country of citizenship or country of birth of Cameroon, Ghana, Kenya, Nigeria or Gambia must pay by money order, Western Union Quick Pay or certified check drawn from a U.S. bank.
 All other prospective F or M students also have the option to make a credit card payment on FMJfee.com.

 - SEVP will accept third party payments, meaning someone else can pay your I-901 SEVIS Fee using the same method of payment.
 For students who cannot pay the fee by credit card, third party payers are also restricted from paying the fee by credit card.